 Can I get professional photos from my ceremony?

 What information will my guests need?
-Do they need tickets?

 Guests should use South and West entrances.
 Search lanes with tables will be set up at these entrances where Public Safety officials will search any purses or bags brought into the building.
 Everyone will be asked to open their coats or graduation gown for visual inspection.
-No backpacks, large bags or packages are allowed at Carver Hawkeye Arena during this event.
+No backpacks, large bags or packages are allowed at Carver-Hawkeye Arena during this event.
 No air horns or alcohol are permitted.

 Information for guests with disabilities or limited mobility

-Guests with physical disabilities who have a Disabilities Parking Permit (plate, placard, or sticker) will be permitted to park in lot 46, adjacent to Carver Hawkeye Arena.
+Guests with physical disabilities who have a Disabilities Parking Permit (plate, placard, or sticker) will be permitted to park in lot 46, adjacent to Carver-Hawkeye Arena.
 Public Safety officers will be restricting entrance to this lot, to only those guests with these state issued permits.

-Seating for guests is accessible from the upper concourse level, which is the ground level, where you will enter.
-Guests with disabilities or limited mobility can find seating in the Feller Club Room for themselves and up to two companions.
-No food or beverage will be permitted in this room.
-This room is equipped with large television screens and commencement ceremonies can be watched from here.
-Disabled guests are also welcome to view the ceremony from the upper concourse level.
-On the concourse level, wheelchair and scooter spaces can be found in sections K – N. The ceremony can be viewed from above or on large screens that can be found in these sections.
+Seating for guests is accessible from the upper concourse level, which is the ground level, where you will enter the building.
+Disabled guests are welcome to view the ceremony from the upper concourse level or seating near the top of the bowl.
+Wheelchair and scooter spaces can be found in sections K – N on the concourse level.
+The ceremony can be viewed from above or on large screens that can be found in these sections.

 Will my name appear in the commencement program booklet?

-If you are participating in the ceremony early, your name will not appear in the program booklet until the session that you actually will be completing all of your degree requirements.
-However, your name will be announced when you cross the stage at the ceremony.
-If you are graduating at the end of the summer session, your name will appear in the following December commencement program.
+If you are participating in the ceremony early, or “walking”, your name will not appear in the program booklet until the session that you actually will be completing all of your degree requirements and graduating.
+Names of all participants are announced when they cross the stage at the ceremony.

 When will I receive my diploma?
-How do I make an address change?

 If you did not receive your diploma because you did not update your DIPLOMA MAILING ADDRESS, and your diploma is delivered to an incorrect address, lost, or returned to sender, your Ubill will be assessed a $10 reprocessing/re-mailing fee to send your diploma to you a second time.
 Be prepared to send a notarized statement confirming your identity, before your diploma can be reissued.